-Business owners in Buncombe County are receiving their notice of value for tax year 2021 for business personal property over the next several weeks.
+Business owners in Buncombe County who filed their listing form are receiving their notice of value for tax year 2023 for business personal property over the next several weeks.
 The Office of the Property Assessor is mailing notices at this time for those businesses who have submitted their listing sheets.

 This new process supports our continued effort to better serve business owners by giving them advanced notice of their assessments before tax bills are mailed in August.
 This is a slightly different procedure than in previous years when the property tax bill would serve as the first notice of value.

 It’s important to know that your notice of value is not a bill.
 Your personal property tax bill will be mailed in mid-August.

 Business owners who disagree with their assessment should submit an appeal within thirty days of the notice date.
 Once the appeal period expires the value will become final.

 For convenience a fillable appeal form is available online at buncombecounty.org/businesslisting, and may be submitted via email at email@example.com or by mail to: